MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **EventInfo.InitId** - ID used as part of sequencing for event ordering through our telemetry pipeline to help us detect the root cause of a pipeline issue

-- **EventInfo.SdkVersion** - The SDK version we are using to send our telemetry to help us detect the root cause of a pipeline issue
+- **EventInfo.SdkVersion** - The SDK version we're using to send our telemetry to help us detect the root cause of a pipeline issue

 - **EventInfo.Sequence** - The sequence is for event ordering through our telemetry pipeline to help us detect the root cause of a pipeline issue